the-crypt-keeper/can-ai-code/README.md

 ## News

-**9/05** Evaluation of smallcloudai/Refact-1_6B-fim completed, really strong performance for a small coding model.
+**9/05** Evaluation of smallcloudai/Refact-1_6B-fim (really strong performance for a small coding model) and OpenAssistant CodeLlama (a perfect score on the Python test).

 **9/03** Evaluation of Undi95/Nous-Hermes-13B-Code completed.